Skip to content

 • Connect Peers BGP Status: UP (... → Core Network → Attachments → Connect Attachment → Details)

-Verify deployment in vManage
+Verify COR deployment in Catalyst Manager

 • Cloud Gateway Status: 2 Reachable (vManage Console → Configuration → Cloud OnRamp for Multicloud → Manage → Gateway Management )